 If you’ve been selected for audit, the IRS will notify you via letter or phone followed by a letter—but never by email.
-When you receive the letter, this is the best time to contact a representative of True Resolve Tax to get help with your audit.
+When you receive the letter, this is the best time to contact a tax expert at True Resolve Tax to receive tax audit help.

 While the IRS is fairly tight-lipped about its auditing procedures, it is true that audits have risen in the last few years.
-If you are facing an audit now, there are important steps you must take to be properly prepared.
+If you are facing an audit now, there are important steps you must take to be properly prepared so don’t be afraid to seek tax audit help.
 Plus, there are things you can do ahead of time to safeguard yourself or your business against a possible audit and be prepared in the event an audit does occur.

 It’s important to know your rights when it comes to an audit by the IRS, including: